The most common question asked regarding tree care is: "How do I water it?"

 HOW OFTEN DO I WATER?

 This depends on a few variables: Age of tree, type of tree, soil conditions and current weather conditions.
 Loose sandy soil dries out faster so more frequent watering is required where as tight soils may require less frequent applications.
 Newer trees don't have established root structures and require more frequent watering than when mature.
 Long periods of extreme heat dry out the soil faster dictating an increase in water frequency.
-When the summer hits and temperatures are consistently above 105, add an extra day to your watering cycle.
+During the extreme heat when temperatures are consistently above 110, add an extra day to your watering cycle.